lee2sman/dotfiles/README.md

 - [vim-sensible](https://www.vim.org/scripts/script.php?script_id=4391) - provides sensible basic defaults in vim.
 - [Nerd-Tree](https://github.com/scrooloose/nerdtree) - make vim work more like an IDE with left-side file view.
 - [Sonic Pi](https://github.com/dermusikman/sonicpi.vim) - used to run Sonic Pi from Vim instead of its own application
-- ~~[Markdown Preview](https://github.com/iamcco/markdown-preview.nvim) - Replaces Mou, Macdown, and Markdown preview in Atom.
-Runs a server and opens your browser to preview Markdown as you're writing it live.
-Scrolls the webpage for you too.~~ *Update: Did not work on my Ubuntu machine.*
+- [Markdown Preview](https://github.com/iamcco/markdown-preview.nvim) - Replaces Mou, Macdown, and Markdown preview that I was previously using in Atom.
+Runs very fast.
+Starts a local server and opens your browser to preview Markdown as you're writing it live.
+Scrolls the webpage for you too as you move up and down in your document!
+Since I'm writing in Markdown all the time this plugin is a must!

-## Previewing Markdown in the Commandline
-~~Check out my [md](fish/functions/md.fish) function that uses Pandoc and Lynx to render markdown preview in the commandline.
-It allows vim-keys navigation.~~ *Update: I replaced this with [mdless](https://brettterpstra.com/projects/mdless/) utility on my Linux branch of this dotfiles repo.*

 ## Atom for IDE and custom Markdown editor
-In Atom I'm using the builtin markdown plugin as well as the vim-mode and ex-mode plugins.
+vim-mode and ex-mode plugins for me. liveserver and probably some other things I've forgotten.
+I mostly just use Neovim instead though.

 ## TLDR